SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/docs/google-web-risk-demo-setup.md

   key to that server.
 This restriction is recommended but optional for a short isolated demo.

-Do not manually disable PhishTank.
+Do not disable PhishTank yet.
 Creating a Web Risk key does not modify Wazuh.
-The implemented installer handles the provider switch as a validated transaction.
+The future installer will handle the provider switch after the implementation is ready.

 ## 1. Create a Google Cloud Project